Gautam0211/StolenVehiclesAnalysisDashboard/README.md

 # Stolen Vehicles Analysis Dashboard (Power BI)
 This project presents a comprehensive analysis of vehicle thefts using Power BI dashboards.
-The analysis leverages a dataset sourced from Maven Analytics and provides visual insights into trends, patterns, and regional specifics related to vehicle thefts over a six-month period (2021-22).
+The analysis leverages a dataset sourced from Maven Analytics and provides visual insights into trends, patterns, and regional specifics related to vehicle thefts over a six-month period (2021-22) in New Zealand.

 ## Dataset Overview
 The project utilizes the following main tables: